 - A current CV or resume.

-- The application fee or a letter requesting a fee waiver and the reasons, if appropriate.
+- The application fee or a letter requesting a fee waiver, with appropriate documentation.